Armay2/Armay2/README.md

 ### Hi there ! 👋

 I'm Arnaud, a french iOS developer !
 Passionate about new technologies and innovations of all kinds !

-I'm currently working on iPad Apps at onepoint for NISSAN Europe
+- 🔭 I'm currently working on iPad Apps at onepoint for NISSAN Europe
+- 🌱 I'm currentry leaning Clean Architecture
+- 💬 Ask me about Swift
+- 😀 Pronouns: He/him
+- ⚡️ Fun fact: I love to pitch my projects

 ## My skills